-- Curriculum: The implementation of the Australian Curriculum (V8) differentiated into meaningful learning experiences for students,
+- The Implementation of the Australian Curriculum (V8) differentiated into Meaningful Experiences for Students with Complex Learning Needs,

 There is a positive, caring relationship between staff members and staff, demonstrated by the manner in which staff members, students and parents interrelate across the school, with the school maintaining an environment reflective of its expectations that all students will learn successfully.

 Teachers are highly committed to improving their pedagogical practices to maximise learning outcomes for all students.
-Staff members have engaged with a range of professional learning activities, especially around Positive Behaviour Support, Communication Training, A multi-sensory Approach to the Teaching of Maths and the 4 Blocks Model for Literacy.
+Staff members have engaged with a range of professional learning activities, especially around Positive Behaviour Support, Communication Training and A multi-sensory Approach to the Teaching of Maths.

 A collaborative Coaching and Mentoring model is used successfully across the school, with teachers ready to re-engage with formalised observation and feedback on their pedagogical practice.

 The school has strong and beneficial partnerships with the local community, and these have led to a range of work experience placements and successful transitions for students exiting school.